FAQ

 A wellness assessment is not for painful conditions.
 Wellness assessments are meant to identify problems (weakness, limited range of motion, etc) that could lead to injury and address them with an exercise program.
 These are preventative medicine visits.

-Physical therapy visits are meant to treat acute or chronic conditions for which you typically would receive a referral from your primary care or other physician, for example after a joint replacement, or after a stroke, or to help manage Parkinson's Disease or MS.
+Physical therapy visits are meant to treat acute or chronic conditions for which you typically would receive a referral from your primary care or other physician, for example after a joint replacement, or after a stroke, or to help manage Parkinson's Disease.

 No. My fee is all-inclusive.